Self-induced transparency and optical transients in atomic vapors: Non-linear transients

 \section{Non-linear transients}

 We first consider the case of a 2-state medium exposed to an incident field smoothly turned on from 0 to a constant intensity $I^{\rm in}$.
 The medium extends in the $z$-direction from $z=0$ (the point at which the incident field is applied) to arbitrarily larges values of $z$.
 Given ${\cal E}(z,t)$ at $z=0$, we calculate the field inside the medium by numerically integrating Eq.~(\ref{eq:Omegappropa}) and either Eq.~(\ref{eq:Lindblad}) or Eq.~(\ref{eq:Lindbladnohb}) \cite{Ogden2019,Potvliege2025}.
+The numerical methods we used to this effect are described in detail in Ref.~\cite{Potvliege2025}.

 The results presented in this section are calculated for a linearly polarized 780~nm laser field propagating in an isotopically pure ${}^{85}$Rb vapor.
 The field is resonant on the D$_2$ transition.
 We assume a temperature of 80$^\circ$C. Accordingly, we set $N_{\rm d} = 1.55 \times 10^{18}$~m$^{-3}$ and $u_{\rm rms} = 263$~m~s$^{-1}$, $\Gamma_{12} = 2\pi \times 6.067$~MHz and